 23: DUTY OF CARE AND DUE DILIGENCE

-Duty of care comes under common law and as a door supervisor you are there to protect the public and ensure public safety.
+We ALL have a duty of care to everyone else and door supervisor you are there to protect the public and ensure public safety.
 This is one aspect of the role and it is important that when faced with a situation we recognise the signs and act appropriately.
 As a front facing partner of the organisation you represent, we are often the eyes and ears for management and we need to ensure we are managing risk and harm in our area of business.
-There is a lot about this on the ESP website, including helplines that may be of interest to you.
+There is more on this on the ESP website, including helplines that may be of interest to you.
 We advise all ESP staff to make themselves aware of these.

-On our website on the LINKS page there are useful link to signpost people towards areas they may be interested in knowing more about.
+On our website, on the LINKS page there are useful link to signpost people towards areas they may be interested in knowing more about.

 24: ASK FOR ANGELA

-All door supervisors need to be aware of the nationwide Ask For Angela campaign.
+All door supervisors should be aware of the nationwide Ask For Angela campaign.